-- Also called "weak factorial invariance" - Do the groups have the same factor loadings? - > Each indicator is still allowed to have a different loading within a group (i.e., this is not a tau-equivalent model) - > Loadings for same indicator are constrained equal across groups - Estimate all newly constrained factor loadings, but fix all factor variances to 1 in the reference group (freely estimate all factor variances in other group) - Why?
-Loadings for marker items (fixed=1 for identification) would be assumed invariant, and thus they could not be tested - > This alternative specification allows us to evaluate ALL loadings and still identify the model (see Yoon & Millsap, 2007), which is BETTER
+- Also called "weak factorial invariance" - Do the groups have the same factor loadings? - Each "congeneric" indicator is still allowed to have a different loading (i.e., this is not a tau-equivalent model) - > Loadings for same indicator are constrained equal across groups - Change the method of model identification with respect to the factor loadings and factor variances only: Estimate all newly constrained factor loadings, but fix the factor variances to 1 in the reference group (free factor variances in other group) - Why?
+Loadings for marker items (fixed=1 for identification) would be assumed invariant, and thus they could not be tested - This alternative specification allows us to evaluate ALL loadings and still identify the model (see Yoon & Millsap, 2007), which is BETTER

-2. Metric Invariance Model:

-Same Factor Loadings Only (saves 4 df)
+2. Metric Invariance Model: Same Factor Loadings Only (saves 4 df)

-Total DF across groups = $$54 - 34 = 20 = 54 - (12\mu + 12\sigma_e^2 + 6\lambda + 2\sigma_F^2 + 2\sigma{F12} + 0\kappa_F) = 20$$
+Total DF across groups = 54 - 34 = 20 = $54 - (12\mu + 12\sigma_e^2 + 6\lambda + 2\sigma_F^2 + 2\sigma{F12} + 0\kappa_F) = 20$